ccri/geomesa/docs/tutorials/geomesa-tools-ingest-export.rst

 -  ``-i`` or ``--instance``: the Accumulo instance
 -  ``-z`` or ``--zookeepers``: a comma-separated list of Zookeeper hosts

-Additionally for CSV/TSV ingest there are several optional parameters that can be used:
+For CSV and TSV ingest, there are several additional optional parameters available:

 -  ``-s`` or ``--spec``: The name of the ``SimpleFeatureType`` of the CSV or TSV file.
 Each column in the file must have a corresponding